cookiengineer/git-evac/README.md

 ## Work-in-Progress

 Currently, this tool is highly experimental.
-Most UI things don't work yet, there's a separate [TODO.md](/docs/TODO.md) document that structures my cluttered ideas.
-As Go doesn't have a reasonable UI framework, I literally created the [Gooey Framework](https://github.com/cookiengineer/gooey) in parallel for this App.
+The Settings View/Controller isn't implemented yet, and there's a separate [TODO.md](/docs/TODO.md) document that structures my cluttered ideas.

+As Go doesn't have a reasonable UI framework, I created the [Gooey Framework](https://github.com/cookiengineer/gooey) so that I can write all App related code in Go, too.

-- The [ARCHITECTURE.md](/docs/ARCHITECTURE.md) documents how the architecture and Web APIs.
+- The [ARCHITECTURE.md](/docs/ARCHITECTURE.md) documents the structure of the App and its Web APIs.
 - The [TODO.md](/docs/TODO.md) documents what is planned as features and not implemented yet.